 The operating system will consume significant resources itself.
 For example, Windows 10 requires about 20GB in storage to run.
-In Windows, you can check to see what resources the OS is consuming by clicking Settings > Storage > This PC (C:) > System & reserved
+In Windows, you can check to see what resources the OS is consuming by clicking Settings > System > Storage > This PC (C:) > System & reserved

 Windows Virtual Memory